PKilgarriff/bank_tech_test/README.md

   - made me return to the consideration of a Transaction class
   - retry testing approach (Behaviour over State)
   - mock Date objects
+- Date objects mocked for new Transaction class and Feature tests

 ## Next Steps